 While weddings will typically happen during the spring and fall months, they can happen any time.
 The weather is another factor you will need to consider when you are selecting a wedding outfit.

 Whether you’re wearing black to a wedding or another color, you’ll have to consider the temperature.
-If the wedding will occur during the late fall and winter months, you may want to lean towards wearing long sleeves to stay warm.
-You can wear even a sweater.

 However, if the wedding is happening during the spring or summer, short sleeves or thin fabric may be the best way to go.
 Otherwise, you run the risk of overheating during a long ceremony.